Baci-Ak/Ecommerce-Analytics-Dashboard/README.md

 3. **Data Analysis**:
    - Used SQL queries to perform data analysis.
    - Calculated sales trends, customer segments, and repeat purchase rates.
+   - created views of the analysis

 4. **Data Visualization**:
-   - Utilized Tableau for creating interactive visualizations.
+   - Utilized Tableau for creating interactive visualizations of the views created in the analysis.
    - Developed charts and graphs to represent key insights.

 5. **Dashboard Creation**: